bioaerosol/sylva-dataportal-backend/README.md

 - `from`: Start of requested timeline to get storage information about as ISO8601 (incl., w/o timezone, interpreted as UTC).
 Defaults to "no restriction".
 - `to`: End of requested timeline to get storage information about as ISO8601 (incl., w/o timezone, interpreted as UTC).
 Defaults to "no restriction".
 - `devices`: Comma-separated list of devices to take into account.
 Defaults to "all"
 - `resolution`: Resolution of answer's aggregation.
-Possible values are "DAY" or "MONTH".
-Defaults to "DAY".
+Possible values are "DAY" or "MONTH" or "YEAR".
+Defaults to "YEAR".

 **Response:**